oregonjim/leetv/README.md

 subdirectory named 'Season 2'.
 This lends itself naturally to the way most people organize their media files, but it helps to be aware of it.

+Note that you must create one media list file named 'Commercials'.
+While you will never specify this file explicitly in the schedule, leetv will draw upon this list to fill empty time between scheduled programs.

   Next, edit the .ini files in ~/.leetv/sched/ to reflect your desired schedule.
 I am working on a graphical configuration editor, but it's not finished yet.
 Besides,